AVG PC TuneUp: Development

+Annual releases thereafter have added incremental improvements, including support for Mac computers.

 Critical reception

 TuneUp Utilities received generally positive reviews.

 Computer Shopper magazine reviewed TuneUp Utilities 2009 and gave it a score of 8 out of 10.
 It commended TuneUp Registry Cleaner as well as the hard-drive-related components of the product.
 However, it also noted that some tools are superficially implemented.
 The software lacks an antivirus and personal firewall.
 TuneUp Utilities 2009 was voted No. 37 of "The Top 100 Products of 2009" by Computer Shopper readers and was named "Best Utility Suite" by the editors.

 CNET reviewed TuneUp Utilities 2009 and gave it 5 stars out of 5.
 "To call TuneUp Utilities 2009 useful would drastically understate the situation", said Seth Rosenblatt, an associate editor with CNET.
 He said TuneUp Utilities was a powerful and easy-to-use set of tools, with its disk cleanup and registry cleaner being the "bread-and-butter" of the suite.

 PC World's Preston Gralla reviewed the 2010 version and commented that TuneUp Utilities is a comprehensive suite that "includes everything from a startup optimizer to a defragmenter, from an overall speed optimizer to a Windows Registry cleaner, and more".
 However, he said that the high price of the entire suite ($50) might make a purchase decision more difficult.
 Preston had also previously reviewed TuneUp Utilities 2009 for PC Advisor and gave it 4.5 stars out of 5 stars.

 PC Magazine reviewed TuneUp Utilities 2011 and gave it a score of 4 out of 5.
 "Overall, the software does a fine job of revitalizing a worn PC," commented Jeffrey L. Wilson, a PC Magazine software analyst.
 He appreciated the product's one-click repair feature and the subsequent reduction in his test PC's boot-time.
 However, Wilson criticized the software license that only permits installation on up to three PCs.
 In comparison, a competing product called Iolo System Mechanic 10, allows an unlimited number of installations in the same household.

 TuneUp Utilities received a Softpedia Pick award from Softpedia.
 Although Softpedia editor Alex Muradin expressed concern about the lack of proper technical support for TuneUp Utilities 2006, he gave the product a final score of 5 out of 5.
 However, he gave this product a subscore of 3 out of 5 for pricing/value.

 Author Christian Immler characterizes TuneUp Utilities as a classic amongst tuning tools.
 CNET reviewed TuneUp Utilities 2015 and gave it a score of 3.5 out of 5.
 "AVG PC TuneUp is a well-designed and effective tool that mostly accomplishes what it claims.
 Its advantage lies in its streamlined user flow and one-click-friendly design," said Eddie Cho, a tech editor and producer for CNET.